sashfaq911/Atliq-Hardwares-Excel-Data-Analytics/README.md

 - [x]	**Attention to Detail:** Ensured accuracy and precision in data handling and report generation through fine-tuning.
 - [x]	**Problem-Solving Mindset:** Tackled challenges related to data inconsistencies and reporting requirements, breaking down complex problems into smaller solvable chunks.
 - [x]	**Functional Knowledge:** Thorough understanding of Sales & Finance Reports.
-- [x]	**Empathetic Report Creation:** Learned to create user-centric reports that were comprehensive and empathetic to effectively communicate analysis of results.
+- [x]	**Empathetic Report Creation:** Learned to create user-centric reports that are comprehensive and empathetic to effectively communicate analysis of results.

 ## Acknowledgements 🙏

-A special thanks to Dhaval Patel and Hemanand Vadivel for their guidance through the CodeBasics Data Analysis BootCamp 3.0.
+A special thanks to [Dhaval Patel](https://www.linkedin.com/in/dhavalsays/) and [Hemanand Vadivel](https://www.linkedin.com/in/hemvad/) for their guidance through the [CodeBasics Data Analysis BootCamp 3.0](https://codebasics.io/bootcamps/data-analytics-bootcamp-with-practical-job-assistance).
 This project has been an invaluable learning experience and a key milestone in my data analytics journey!